Katikistan/Notes/Networking.md

 Today, the routing is often implemented in software and a centralized server (Remote Controller) tells the router how datagrams should be forwarded.
 It is however, possible to manually alter a forwarding table in each router.
 ### Link state
 Dijkstra's algorithm is a graph search algorithm that solves the single-source shortest path problem for a graph with non-negative edge weights, producing a shortest path tree.
 This means that the algorithm finds the shortest path from one particular source node to all other nodes in the graph.
 The algorithm repeatedly selects the node with the lowest distance, calculates the distance through it to each unvisited neighbor, and updates the neighbor's distance if smaller.
+It's better for static systems
 #### Practical
 D(v): Cost of least path from u (source) to v in this iteration p(v): Previous node of v along least-cost path